liqiantech/helloworld/README.md

 I plan to watch a git course, but the course is a little hard and boring, so my mind keeps wandering off.
 When something like this happens, I tend to blame the teacher.
 I know this is not right.
 OK, back to course.

 Confession: At first, I build this project out of tradition.
 There is nothing wrong with that.
 But then, I take advantage of the invisibility of this hello-world project, to commit some useless modification, to make the "GitHub commit wall" look good.
 I feel like cheating.
 So sorry.
-What's more "sorryable" is that I will continue this behavior.
+What's more "sorry-able" is that I will continue this behavior.
 How hopeless I am.
 I hope this ends well.
 Maybe it will.
 Maybe it never ends.

 I guess I should come up with a subject, so that it may turn out to be a whole passage, even though I only write one paragraph/sentence each day.
 Maybe something technique related, like the history of the computer, or how does the Internet work.
 Wow, that's so big.
 I probably won't be able to talk it through.
 Thinking ...